xdaDaveShaw/xdaDaveShaw.github.io/blog/_drafts/results-types.md

 To me this is very clear what I can do next after a complex operation and what happened in the operation.

-I do use this in places where I feel it is suitable.
 It is reassuring to know that if I have a `Success` type I can only see properties relating to a successful operation, I can pass the result to another method, that accepts an instance of `Success` knowing it can't be called with an `Error` by mistake - the type safety in the language is on your side.